liferay/liferay-docs/develop/learning-paths/mobile/articles/01-beginning-android-mobile-sdk-development/04-installing-mobile-sdk-android.markdown

 with the Guestbook portlet.
 Note that this Mobile SDK contains only the classes and methods required to call the portlet's remote services.
 To use Screenlets, like Login Screenlet, you also need to install Liferay Screens.
-Installing Screens also installs the Liferay Mobile SDK needed to call Liferay's built-in remote services.
+Installing Screens also installs the Liferay Mobile SDK that's needed to call Liferay's built-in remote services.

 This article shows you how to install the Guestbook Mobile SDK and Liferay Screens.
-When you finish, you'll be ready to authenticate users and retrieve guestbooks and entries from the portal.
+When you finish, you'll be ready to start developing the app.

 ## Installing the Guestbook Mobile SDK [](id=installing-the-guestbook-mobile-sdk)